webis-de/summary-workbench/docs/docs/setup_quickstart.md

 :::

-You can find a `configure.py` file in the project root.
+You can find the `configure.py` file in the project root.
 Run the following command to generate a docker-compose file in the project root:

 ```bash